carlflor/fbasync/_posts/2017-08-06-true-calling.md

 title: 'My One True Calling'
 slug: one-true-calling
 image: /assets/images/posts/zena.jpg
-description: Zena Magana works as a school guidance counselor.
-She is part of the Deaf and Hard-of-Hearing Ministry and serves as an interpreter every Sunday.
+description: "Zena Magana works as a school guidance counselor.
+She is part of the Deaf and Hard-of-Hearing Ministry and serves as an interpreter every Sunday."
 excerpt_separator: <!--more-->
 permalink: stories/:slug
 ---